docker/docs/swarm/configure-tls.md

 ## Step 8: Test the swarm manager configuration

-Now that you have a swarm cluster built and configured to use TLS, you'll test that it works with a Docker Engine CLI.
+Now that you have a swarm cluster built and configured to use TLS, test that it works with a Docker Engine CLI.

 1. Open a terminal onto your `client` server.